ackoujens/raspberry-pi-raspbian-lite-installer/README.md

 - Execute script using the terminal command
 `sh install-osx.sh`
 - Follow instructions printed in the terminal
+- Put the SD Card in your raspberry pi
+- Power your raspberry pi while connected to an ethernet cable
+- Open a terminal on your mac
+- `ssh pi@<RaspberryPiIP>`
+(I found the RPI's ip by logging in into my router where it was connect to)
+- "raspberry" is the default password when connecting the first time

 ## Features
 - OSX Terminal compatible